kamilgeagea/Tetris---Applesoft-BASIC/README.md

 # Tetris Applesoft BASIC

-I built this Tetris game on Applesoft BASIC with my dad.
+I built this Tetris game with Applesoft BASIC with my dad.
 He used to own an Apple II back in the 70s/80s.
 It was fun to see how Software was developed back in the day, it really makes you appreciate the tools that make the job simple nowadays.

 ## How to use: